cssr/claudia.sevivas/_pages/about.md

 ---

-I'm currently a researcher associated at Faculty of Sciences, University of Lisbon, in the research group LASIGE working in the project AWESOME - Awareness While Experiencing and Surfing On Movies through Emotions.
+I'm currently the coordinator of the bachelor degree of Game Development at IADE - Creative University.

 <h4> RESEARCH INTERESTS</h4>
 Serious Games, Gamification, Application in Healthcare